 To accommodate the increasing number of parents with children who wish to visit the banding station VARC has developed a Family Day to provide parents and children with an engaging and interactive educational experience, fostering awareness and appreciation of birds and the environment.

-- Saturday September 7th (with Sunday 8th as backup in case of rain!)
+- Saturday May 2nd (with Sunday May 3rd as backup in case of rain on Saturday!)

 The program is a structured morning field trip to VARC’s Colony Farm Banding Station where participants are introduced to the research techniques required for monitoring migratory birds and the population ecology and ecosystem dynamics of wild bird populations, in an age specific way.
 Parents and children will learn about bird migration; the various habitats and communities they depend on during both spring and fall migration and the breeding season; and the conservation actions required to protect these habitats to ensure the long term survival of bird species.